 Body reaction may include but is not restricted to: heart beat increasing, breathlessness, sudden intake of breath, body temperature increasing, pulsation in your genital area, and tingling in different parts of your body.
 These are all indicators that your sexual arousal levels are awakening.

 It is through our Spank Bank and fantasies that our sexuality is grown and developed if used in a loving and healthy, non-judgmental way, so enjoy!!!

 Second,it is time to open a dialog with your lover about what you have been having fantasies about.

 How to bring up sexual exploration with your lover:

-I have great how-to resources at my store( I am changing shopping carts so this product is not available at the moment until Feb 20th,2016 sorry ) to help with the process.
+I have great how-to resources at my online course library to help with the process.
 Workshops and events are a great way to support your exploration.
 Fetlife.com is an awesome resource it is Facebook for kinky people and can help you find events in your area.

 P.S.
 If you are struggling, contact me.
 I will lovingly take your hand and guide you through the world of sexual exploration.